zhangzhizhongz3/CppPrimer/ch14/README.md

 Because `++` and `--` change the state of the object.
 Hence ,it's meaningless to do so.

 ## Exercise 14.30:
 > Add dereference and arrow operators to your `StrBlobPtr` class and to the `ConstStrBlobPtr` class that you defined in exercise 12.22 from 12.1.6 (p.
 476).
-Note that the operators in `constStrBlobPtr` must return `const` references because the `data` member in `constStrBlobPtr` points to a `const vector`.
+Note that the operators in `ConstStrBlobPtr` must return `const` references because the `data` member in `ConstStrBlobPtr` points to a `const vector`.

 [hpp](ex14_30_StrBlob.h) | [cpp](ex14_30_StrBlob.cpp) | [Test](ex14_30_StrBlobTest.cpp)